Lisbon, Portugal skyline view over Rossio Square.

 Is Chiado the best neighbourhood to stay in Lisbon?

-I’d say so.
+In a word, yes!
 Chiado combines the best of all the things I want from a trip to Lisbon.
 You can walk to shops and sights in Chiado, Principe Real and Baixa and the restaurants and bars in Bairro Alto and Cais do Sodré.

 Served by the blue and green metro lines, a myriad of buses and tram #28, it’s about as convenient a location as they come.
+It’s also attractive, with patterned pavements, beautiful old buildings and glimpses of the river from certain locations.

 Chiado sights